MukeshSuthar14/youtube/README.md

-# youtube
+# Youtube
-This is the practice for making youtube like application.
+This is the practice for making youtube like video streaming application.